 As TCS students get older, play gives way to playfulness.
 Students are able to go deeper into content as they explore topics and solve problems using a hands-on project-based learning approach.
 The research shows that learning this way leads to deeper academic understanding and content retention.

-“I wanted (our daughter) to go someplace where she could be challenged and really have a love of learning,” said eighth grade parent Jill Luse.
+“I wanted (our daughter) to go someplace where she could be challenged and really have a love of learning,” said alum parent Jill Luse.
 “My primary concern was that she would be in a safe learning environment where she could thrive and have the freedom and confidence to mature, grow, and adopt this love of learning.
-She has definitely done that at TCS.”
+She definitely had that at TCS.”

 Each and every day our students tackle things that are hard.
 Whether it’s hard mentally and intellectually, physically, or socially and emotionally, TCS students are completely engaged in their learning, and they’re having fun while doing it.
 We call this type of learning “hard fun.”

 “One of the magical pieces of TCS is that the learning is fun,” said Roslyn.
 “We call it ‘hard fun’ because it’s engaging, and it really pushes students to develop the skills that they’re going to need for high school, but in a way that makes them understand.”

 TCS’s preschool through grade 8 structure allows children to mature gently.
 Acclaimed researcher, educator, and psychologist, Peter Gray, in his book “Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life” explains how children who are allowed to be children longer are healthier, happier, socially and emotionally stronger, and more resilient.
 They also better develop critical core competencies that lay the groundwork for academic success.